How To Make Stunning Dashboards & Take Your Decisions To The Next Level

 Gauges – This type of graphic typically displays one or more values using indicators and appropriate metrics.
 They are often used to highlight a specific KPI that needs attention.

-Area Charts – Area charts are awesome for multiple data series with part-to-whole relationships, or for individual series representing a physically countable set.
+Area Charts – Area charts are awesome for multiple data series with part-to-whole relationships or individual series representing a physically countable set.

 For a more detailed look at chart types and to understand which are the most appropriate for what you are trying to convey, you can check out this chart suggestion guide: